How did you make your study choice?

 In the fourth year at high school, I tried to get as broad a picture as possible.
 I did this by visiting lots of Open Days and getting information about various universities from the Internet.
 At the time, I didn’t really know what direction I wanted to take with my studies.

-During the fifth year at high school, I decide I wanted to study industrial design.
+During the fifth year at high school, I decide I wanted to study Industrial Design Engineering.
 I came across this option during a general information evening at my secondary school.
 The wide range of subjects and working in project groups immediately appealed to me.

 Finally, I did student-for-a-day trial runs at two universities.
 In the end, I chose the University of Twente after comparing these two student-for-a-day programmes.

 Why did you choose UT?

 It was the size of the programme that finally made me choose the University of Twente.
 Personally, I liked the idea of a smaller study group more.
 The Industrial Design Engineering programme has about 100 to 120 new first-year students.
 So you can get to know everyone well and the atmosphere is more friendly.

 How do you like studying at UT?

 I’m still enjoying my studies a lot.
 The various types of courses mean there’s a lot of variation in the classroom material, which makes the course very interesting.
 It ranges from mathematics to graphical design and from ergonomics to marketing.